souzatharsis/podcastfy/usage/cli.md

 Podcastfy can be used as a command-line interface (CLI) tool.
 See below some usage examples.
 Please make sure you follow configuration instructions first - [See Setup](README.md#setup).

-1. Generate a podcast from URLs using OpenAI TTS (default):
+1. Generate a podcast from URLs (using OpenAI TTS by default):
    ```
    python -m podcastfy.client --url https://example.com/article1 --url https://example.com/article2
    ```